 Dimensions- 7” h x 1.5” w x 3/8” d

-In May 2018, Bite-Lite® launched a new product that will attract more tabanids (aka horse flies)!
+In May 2018, Bite-Lite® launched a new product that was proven to attract more tabanids (aka horse flies)!
 It’s called the Bite-Lite® Biting Insect Lure, and this attractant will complement the H-Trap Professional Horse Fly Control System in catching more biting horse flies.
 To prove its efficacy, Bite-Lite tested the new lure in two states, Massachusetts and Texas in 2017.
 The results were fantastic – the lure caught five times and almost three times more horse flies in these two states, respectively.